-As an independent trader, your organisational decision-making is fast and certain.
-The companies you’ll be working with, and the companies they are working with, aren’t always like that.
+As an independent trader, your organisational decision-making is fast and precise.
+The companies you’ll be working with, and the companies they are working with aren’t always like that.
 Decisions are multi-level, multi-stakeholder.
 Everything takes ages.
 Just because you haven’t heard anything for a while, it doesn’t mean the project is cancelled or your portfolio’s in the bin.

 5. Stress management and self-awareness

-A half hour of old school Snoop Dogg while thrashing the peddles off an exercise bike (or insert your own equivalent here) is more use than another five hours’ bleary-eyed grafting on the laptop, I promise you.
+A half-hour of old school Snoop Dogg while thrashing the peddles off an exercise bike (or insert your equivalent here) is more useful than another five hours’ bleary-eyed grafting on the laptop, I promise you.